Ibrarkhan125/time-manager/DOCS.md

 - Full CRUD for tasks (create, read, update, delete)
 - Task prioritization (High, Medium, Low)
 - Task categorization (Study, Personal, Work, Other)
-- Rich text notes for each task (React-Quill)
 - Due date and completion status
 - Filtering by priority and category
 - Responsive Ant Design cards and modals for task input